I.

 - 1. V.A.
 Senderov shall be severely reprimanded.

-- 2. Representations will be made to the District Education Department to relieve Comrade V. A. Senderov of his position as a teacher and to deprive him of the right to go on teaching children and young people.
+- 2. Representations will be made to the district Education Department to relieve Comrade V. A. Senderov of his position as a teacher and to deprive him of the right to go on teaching children and young people.

 Reasons: Request of the trade union committee, 6 May 1977.